How does Insites pick the pages it tests?

 Sources

-The spider is “seeded” with the homepage provided to trigger the audit, as well as the URLs from the XML sitemap (if there is one).
+The spider is “seeded” with the homepage provided to trigger the audit, as well as any pages in the XML sitemap (if there is one).

 Each time a page is downloaded, the URLs found on that page (for example in links) are added to the list of potential pages to check.